proteomicsunitcrg/qcloud2-pipeline/README.md

 ```

 6. Now [Flyway](https://flywaydb.org/) should automatically create and set up the MySQL database.
 7. Once the server is up, open http://localhost:8089 in your browser (Firefox or Google Chrome) and log in with zeus@admin.eu | dumbpassword.
-This password can be changed in the Profile managemenet section of the website.
+This password can be changed in the Profile management website section.
-8. Now you should create a new labsystem (LC + mass spec).
+8. Now you must create a new labsystem (LC + mass spec).
 For this, go to Management > Instruments > Lab systems and create a new System Name, add a Mass spectrometer and Liquid chromatographer.
 If you don't find you specific LC or MS model, you can add it clicking on Administration > Instruments > Manage controlled vocabulary.
 Just search by name and enable it.
 9. Once you added a new lab system, you'll be able to see its name at the top-right corner of the QCloud website.
 If you click it, you'll see in the browser something like:

 `http://localhost:8089/application/view/instrument/d2fc2cbf-e632-4f39-ba5a-6f59de0b7c4e`